 We offer some tips on what to contemplate when building a sales strategy recognizing that as your year unfolds, the strategy and goals may change.
 The sales metrics and milestones you establish should be reviewed throughout the year to ensure they remain relevant to your overall company goals and to the changing environment.

 Achieving your growth goals in the coming year can be accomplished depending upon how much you can invest and the milestones you establish along the way.
 Building a budget that allocates money and people to your sales strategy are key elements of a viable sales plan.

-Allocating a percentage of your revenue to marketing is essential to supporting your sales process, building your brand and ensuring your sales people have the resources they need to feed their pipelines.
+Allocating a percentage of your revenue to marketing is essential to support your sales process, build your brand and ensure your sales people have the resources they need to feed their pipelines.